eckzen/blogger/README.md

 Added CDN from http://getbootstrap.com/getting-started/#download

     Copied bootstrap css and placed it above my css to overwrite it

+    Copied jquery cdn from the same page basic template

+    Then bootstrap javascript and place it below the jquery CDN